2025 Drents Museum heist: Aftermath

 The Drents Museum was closed temporarily due to the theft and was reopened on 31 January.
 The remaining artifacts of the exhibition were returned to Romania.

 On 27 January, Dutch minister of foreign affairs Caspar Veldkamp spoke to the Romanian minister of foreign affairs Emil Hurezeanu about the theft in Brussels.
 Veldkamp stated that "The Netherlands is doing everything it can to get the stolen objects back".
 Experts believe that the thieves intended to melt the artifacts.

+The Dutch government will pay 5.7 million Euro to the Drents Museum following the theft.

 Reactions in Romania

 In Romania, the loan agreement was met with criticism.
-On 28 January, the Romanian minister of Culture Natalia Intotero fired the director of the National History Museum of Romania, Ernest Oberländer-Târnoveanu, because he had "failed to adequately protect the national heritage".
+On 28 January, the Romanian Minister of Culture Natalia Intotero fired the director of the National History Museum of Romania, Ernest Oberländer-Târnoveanu, because he had "failed to adequately protect the national heritage".
 Minister of Finance Barna Tánczos said that the Romanian government was prepared to fund a potential ransom to recover the stolen artifacts.

 Răzvan Pop, directory of Sibiu's ASTRA Museum wrote that the theft reignited interest of Romanians in their culture and heritage "for the first time in the last 20 years."

+Recovery

+On 2 April 2026, it was announced that the helmet had been found.
+During a press conference later the same day, it was revealed that the helmet along with two of the three stolen bracelets had been found in a good state after an investigation of 1 year and 2 months.
+The helmet was "slightly dented, but can be fully restored".
+The press conference, under strict police security, was held in the same museum the artifacts were stolen from, Drents Museum.

+During a later trial it will be revealed what kind of deal was struck with the charged.
+On 5 June 2026, the Northern Netherlands District Court sentenced three people to 47 months' imprisonment for the heist.

+Romania-Dutch relations

+The theft also triggered a diplomatic dispute between the Netherlands and Romania.
+Among others, the Romanian Prime Minister threatened a multi-million-euro claim if the helmet and bracelets were not returned.
+The Netherlands pledged that every possible effort would be made to recover the stolen items.